Product

 What are Cowpeas?

-Cowpeas (Vigna unguiculata) are small oval legumes characterized by a distinctive "eye" marking, often black but also available in red, brown, or pink varieties.
-Their subtle nutty flavor and hearty consistency make them ideal for use in stews, soups, curries, and salads.
-They are a staple in African dishes, Southern U.S. cuisine, and increasingly featured in plant-based recipes.
+Cowpeas (Vigna unguiculata) are small oval legumes.
+They have a special "eye" mark that is usually black, but it can also be red, brown, or pink.
+Cowpeas have a mild nutty flavor and a firm texture, making them perfect for stews, soups, curries, and salads.
+They are common in African and Southern U.S. cooking and are becoming more popular in plant-based meals.

 • Red and yellow varieties